ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ### Step 3.2: Transforming corresponding consumer group IDs
 {: #transformgroupid}

-By default, Mirror maker will not modify consumer group IDs when mirroring to the target cluster.
-However Event Streams allows you to modify group IDs data using two scenarios outlined below.
-Similar to topics, group ID patterns are applied after any source prefix / suffix has been removed and before any prefix / suffix has been added and if you specify the "rename" type of transformation and don't specify either the parameters for `add_prefix`,`add_suffix`, the mirrored group ID in the target cluster will have these parameters removed.
+By default, Mirror Maker will not modify consumer group IDs when mirroring to the target cluster.
+However, {{site.data.keyword.messagehub}} allows you to modify group IDs' data, as outlined in the following two scenarios.
+Similar to topics, group ID patterns are applied after removing any source prefix or suffix and before adding any prefix or suffix.
+If you specify the "rename" type of transformation and don't specify either the parameters for `add_prefix` or `add_suffix`, the mirrored group ID in the target cluster will have these parameters removed.

 The `ibmcloud resource service-instance-update` command needs to be specified via the `-p` command line argument.

-### Scenario 1: Transform group ID by removing the old prefix/suffix and adding a new prefix/suffix
+### Scenario 1: Transform group ID by removing the old prefix or suffix and adding a new prefix or suffix
 {: #transformgroupid_1}

 Configure the following four additional parameters.